RetroAchievements/docs/docs/developer-docs/unsupported-emulators-and-cores.md

 ## PlayStation

 - ❌ libretro core: **PCSX ReARMed**
-  - BIOS are not required for this core and will zero out the Kernel RAM.
-  - Technically supported; not recommended.
 - ❓ BizHawk core: **Octoshock** (Mednafen)
 - ❓ BizHawk core: **Nymashock** (Mednafen)
 - ❓ libretro core: **Rustation**